getodk/docs/docs/form-logic.rst

 Filtering options in select questions
 ===============================================

 To limit the options in a select question based on the answer to a previous question, specify an expression in the ``choice_filter`` column of the **survey** sheet.
-This expression will refer to one or more column in the **choices** sheet that the dataset should be filtered by.
+This choice filter expression must refer to one or more column in the **choices** sheet that the dataset should be filtered by.

 For example, you might ask your enumerators to select a state first, and then only display cities within that state.
 This is referred to as a "cascading select" and can be extended to any depth.
 The example below has two levels: job category and job title.